Cottage Scale Eco-Friendly Process For High Quality Biochar Production

 Abstract

 Biochar is generally produced through pyrolyzing of organic feedstocks in limited oxygen atmosphere.
 Though high demand for biochar, due to the hazardous smoke generation, cottage scale biochar production is still not popularized.
-Cottage scale operators produce biochar through primitive traditional techniques, resulted high smoke emission and yields less quality product.
+Cottage scale operators produce biochar through primitive traditional techniques, resulting in high smoke emission and lower quality products.
 Coconut shell charcoal is the major biochar variety in Sri Lanka, mostly used as a raw material for activated charcoal.
-Large-scale producers use additional firewood kiln to secondary burn the generated smoke from biochar production.
-Retort technique is one of the suitable methods, however it is not attracted by cottage scale producers due to its capital intensiveness.
-This study aims to introduce cottage scale LP-Gas fired kiln to produce high quality biochar material with less moisture content, compared with the other traditional methods.
-The proximity analysis of resulted coconut shell charcoal had high fixed carbon (86.43 %) and gross calorific value (7654.7 kcal/kg).
-The novel process emits less smoke than other traditional methods, can be used for filling the gaps in ecofriendly charcoal production.
-This approach has the ability to produce high quality biochar from semi-dried materials and feedstock with different densities such as twigs, leaves and flowers.
-The resulted low-density biochar can lead to novel applications.
+Large-scale producers use additional firewood kilns to secondary burn the generated smoke from biochar production.
+The retort technique is one of the suitable methods; however, it is not adopted by cottage scale producers due to its capital intensiveness.
+This study introduces a cottage scale LP-Gas fired kiln to produce high quality biochar material with less moisture content, compared with traditional methods.
+The proximate analysis of coconut shell charcoal showed high fixed carbon (86.43%) and gross calorific value (7654.7 kcal/kg).
+This novel process emits less smoke, can fill the gaps in eco-friendly charcoal production, and produces high quality biochar from semi-dried materials and feedstocks of different densities, such as twigs, leaves, and flowers.
+The low-density biochar can enable novel applications.
 Introduction of this process is expected to gain social and societal benefits.

 Keywords: Biochar, domestic-scale production, high-quality biochar, fixed carbon